niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add html to facebook and ebay failovers
+- [x] also add proxy pictures for default and facebook and ebay?
 - [x] bug: edit_tracker crashed last time, check if its still not working, not working because of values, will have to switch to indexes?
 - [x] add tracking list change support
 - [x] change handle ebay listing name